qu4Vix/WRO-GammaVersion-2023/README.md

     * [Credits](#credits)

 ***

+## Hardware
 Building an autonomous car for this challenge involves a meticulous process of reimagining and redesigning various components to achieve precision, safety, and efficiency.
 In this project, we focused on enhancing the car's steering mechanism, designing a custom-printed circuit board (PCB) to connect all the components seamlessly, and implementing Light Detection and Ranging (LiDAR) technology for superior distance measurement compared to traditional ultrasonic sensors.

-## Hardware
+### Models
+    ####3D-Printed Supports and Structural Parts:
+    As a crucial part of our project, we designed and 3D-printed custom supports to secure mechanical components and sensors.
+These supports ensured precise placement and minimized interference.
+Additionally, we utilized 3D printing to create lightweight yet robust structural components, allowing us to tailor the car's design to our specific needs while maintaining its strength and adaptability.

+### Electronics
     LiDAR Implementation:
     Rather than relying on traditional ultrasonic sensors for obstacle detection, we opted for LiDAR technology.
 LiDAR, which stands for Light Detection and Ranging, uses laser beams to measure distances to objects with exceptional precision.
 This technology offers several advantages over ultrasonic sensors: